 In 1995 Richard Higgins, farmer and entrepreneur, discovered the works of Sir Albert Howard CIE.
 MA. who was knighted for his 30 years research into organic farming during the last century.
 He is now known as the Grandfather of organic farming.
 Unfortunately for world agriculture his work slid into obscurity with the advent of the chemical industry following the end of the Second World War.

 Over the last 22 years Richard has researched and tested the findings of Howard, particularly focusing on the fertility making practises that Sir Albert pioneered.
-Richard has condensed the entire process into easy to operate fertility making units know as HH-2.
-He has also developed a complete growing system known as The HH-2 Horticultural System
+Finding that land fertility is about generating the right fungi and bacteria Richard has condensed the entire process into easy to operate fertility making units know as HH-2.
+Because these units are so effective at reliably reproducing these organisms it means that you can just give them to anyone wanting to grow food and the business of farming is begun.
+The subsequent growing system that he has also developed is now available when one purchases or donates The HH-2 Horticultural System

-Modern agricultural methods lead to high levels of soil loss (carbon) and soil degradation.
+Modern agricultural methods lead to high levels of carbon and moisture loss which increases the rate of soil degradation.
 The solution to many of these problems was first identified by Howard through his research that reached many countries.
 He was way ahead of current carbon theories by first solving the problem of loss of soil moisture.
-This new method of producing fertile top soil also produces the correct fungi and bacteria that enable rapid regeneration of all required soil organisms so that even ‘dead’ soil can again be brought into production.
+This simple method of producing fertile top soil also produces the correct fungi and bacteria that enable rapid regeneration of all required soil organisms so that even ‘dead’ soil can again be brought into production.